Saturday, October 9, 2021

 He also bought a box of assorted marzipans for £20.
 (In the USA, the cheapest package of plain marzipan = $30, so we thought it was a bargain at F&M, but later we visited Waitrose & Partners and saw a package of plain marzipan for £2!)

 Lewis and I have a partiality for cookies (the British call them biscuits), so we stocked up on boxes to give coworkers, Lewis' family, and to have as snacks at home.
 The Brits have a zeal for ginger as a flavor, which is refreshing.
-For ourselves, we purchased ginger biscuits, handmade shortbread from Scotlandwhose national animal is the unicorn.
-We also got tins of violet-flavored biscuits.
+For ourselves, we purchased ginger biscuits, and handmade shortbread from Scotlandwhose national animal is the unicorn.
+(Scotland is a constituent nation of the United Kingdom, and its bakers are famous for making the best shortbread).
+We bought tins of violet-flavored biscuits.
 (They have unbeatable taste!).
 Tins are prefect for protecting your purchases as you travel home.
 They have value as reusable containers, too.

 We were delighted to discover the brand of Highgrove, created by organic ingredients grown sustainably at Highgrove House, the estate of Charles and Camilla as the Duke and Duchess of Cornwall.
 Prince Charles bought the estate in 1980.
 As a fan of hands-on small-batch methods, His Royal Highness ensures that ethically and environmentally-conscious ones are used.
 Rare trees are matured, seeds are spread, heritage-breeds are nourished, compost is made, and biomass heaters are used.